ElectionDataAnalysis/electiondata/docs/Sample_Session.md

 4. (Optional) Take a look at the newly created folder [src/jurisdictions/Georgia](src/jurisdictions/Georgia) in the repository and the newly created file `GA_starter_dictionary.txt` in your working directory.
 5.

+## Clean up
+You may want to restore the repository to its original state TODO how?